 My main research interest is Soil Ecology, meaning the study of interactions between and within abiotic and biotic factors in the soil ecosystem.
 I am fascinated by the complexity of the soil system, as millions of microorganisms can inhabit 1 gram of soil.
 These soil interactions are shaped by biotic factors such as the plant community and positive/negative relationships between soil microorganisms, and abiotic factors such as climate, and soil physicochemical characteristics.

-I have developed my own, very subjective 10 Research Principles, which I try to apply in my career.
+In an article, I have developed my own, very subjective 10 Research Principles, which I try to apply in my career.

 My Soil Ecology research includes areas such as Mycology, Soil Science, Biogeochemistry, Ecosystem, and Community Ecology, Evolutionary Biology, and also some Agronomy and Geology; specifically, I am focused on the study of: